Batley: Middle Ages

 Howley Hall in Soothill was built during the 1580s by Sir John Savile, a member of the great Yorkshire landowners, the Savile family.
 The house was besieged during the English Civil War in 1643 before the Battle of Adwalton Moor but appears to have sustained no serious damage.
 It continued to be occupied during the 17th century but fell into disrepair.
-IHowley Hall was destroyed in 1730.
+Howley Hall was destroyed in 1730.
 Among the numerous ruins that are still present are the cellars of its great hall.